Ahmed-Nadeem-Malik/WordSearch/README.md

 ## Conclusion
 The **multiprocessing library** introduces overhead that causes slower performance on smaller grids.
-However, as the grid size increases, multiprocessing becomes significantly more efficient — achieving about a **10× speedup** in this case.
+However, as the grid size increases, multiprocessing becomes significantly more efficient, achieving about a **10× speedup** in this case.

 ---